rjurney/github-explorer/README.md

 github-explorer
 ===============

-Recommender system for Github, built from the archive data using [Amazon Elastic MapReduce](http://aws.amazon.com/elasticmapreduce/), [Hadoop](http://hadoop.apache.org/), [Apache Pig](http://http://pig.apache.org/), [Piggybank](https://cwiki.apache.org/confluence/display/PIG/PiggyBank), [DataFu](https://github.com/linkedin/datafu) and [Jython](http://www.jython.org/) [User Defined Functions (UDFs)](http://pig.apache.org/docs/r0.11.0/udf.html).
+This project is a recommender system for Github, built from the archive data using [Amazon Elastic MapReduce](http://aws.amazon.com/elasticmapreduce/), [Hadoop](http://hadoop.apache.org/), [Apache Pig](http://http://pig.apache.org/), [Piggybank](https://cwiki.apache.org/confluence/display/PIG/PiggyBank), [DataFu](https://github.com/linkedin/datafu) and [Jython](http://www.jython.org/) [User Defined Functions (UDFs)](http://pig.apache.org/docs/r0.11.0/udf.html).

 Getting the Github Data
 -----------------------
-To fetch all data for the years 2011-2013 from Amazon S3, run: [get_all_data.rb](https://github.com/rjurney/github-explorer/blob/master/get_all_data.rb) 404 errors are normal at the beginning of the download, as events only started in February but it begins iterating at the beginning of the year.
+To fetch all data for the years 2011-2013 from Amazon S3, run: [get_all_data.rb](https://github.com/rjurney/github-explorer/blob/master/get_all_data.rb).
+404 errors are normal at the beginning of the download, as events only started in February but it begins iterating at the beginning of the year.

 ETL for Pig
 -----------